magonazz1/alx-low_level_programming/0x18-dynamic_libraries/README.md

 ## Tasks

-1. **A library is not a luxury but one of the necessities of life:**
+0. **A library is not a luxury but one of the necessities of life:**
 	- Create the dynamic library `libdynamic.so` containing various functions.
 	- A sample of functions is provided, and you can implement the ones that are missing.

-2. **Without libraries, what have we?
+1. **Without libraries, what have we?
 We have no past and no future:**
 	- Create a script that generates a dynamic library called `liball.so` from all `.c` files in the current directory.

+2. **Let's call C functions from Python**
+	- Create a dynamic library that contains C functions that can be called from Python.
+You'll be able to use these C functions in Python code.

 3. **Code injection: Win the Giga Millions!:**
 	- Implement a shell script that, when executed, manipulates the environment using `LD_PRELOAD` and allows you to "win" the Giga Millions jackpot in a simulated scenario.

 For more details on each task, check the respective directories in the project repository.